 Do note that there are many brands of Picosecond lasers in the market.
 For the best results and safety, choose a doctor who uses Picosecond lasers which have been specifically tried-and-tested on darker Asian skin.

 9. Black ink tattoos are more easily removed than red or blue ink tattoos

 Black ink has the highest success rate for tattoo removal.

-Clinics that specialise in tattoo removals will have several Lasers with different wavelengths to treat each color of tattoo ink precisely and effectively.
+Clinics that specialise in tattoo removals will have several lasers with different wavelengths to treat each colour of tattoo ink precisely and effectively.
 These treatments are often more pricey in Singapore.